Tulips are the gardener’s pot of gold

 and Cottage tulips, those in the lily-flowered class look the prettier if set among forget-me-nots or near mats of moss phlox such as Vivid and Dixie Brilliant.

 Breeders.
 Unusual art shades and smoky overlays of hazy lavender and purples mark this group.
 They’re excellent cut flowers to arrange in brass and copper.
 Plant near purple honesty, the golden daisylike doronicums, orange and yellow wallflowers, or yellow and bronzy pansies.
-Purple-leaf Filbert and Copper Beech make the handsomest of all backgrounds for them.
+Purple-leaf Filbert and Copper Beech make the most handsome of all backgrounds for them.
 Ask for Bacchus-violet blue with a dusky bloom, Cherbourg-a golden terra cotta, and wood brown Indian Chief.

 Late Doubles.
 These have heads so heavy they often need to be staked if rains are frequent.
-Eros-rosy lavender, Mount Tacoma-a handsome white, and Uncle Tom-a blackish red, are the boldest of the group.
+Eros-rosy lavender, Mount Tacoma-a handsome white, and Uncle Tom-a blackish red are the boldest of the group.
 These are in full bloom when the early iris start.
 Blue polemoniurn or pale blue bedding violas help set off the big pompon blooms.

 Parrots.
 These oddest of tulips are growing in favor each spring, now that the newer varieties have good stiff stems.
 With fringed edges and bold splashes of green on their outer petals, they do look as though made of feathers.
 There’s a good color range and you can have Red Champion, Violet Queen, the sparkling yellow Sunshine, vivid scarlet Therese, and the salmon-pink, Fantasy.
 All make beautiful cut flowers and all look the lovelier outdoors for having a groundcover about them of dwarf blue veronicas and Spotted Pulmonaria.